contactsplusapp/full.rollbar/README.md

 Async client for [Rollbar](https://rollbar.com) error tracking service.

-full.rollbar has middleware methods that can be used in [full.http](https://github.com/fullcontact/full.http)'s request handling pipelines.
-Use it like this:

 ## Config

 Configuration is loaded implicitly via [full.core](https://github.com/fullcontact/full.core) and you'll need to include this in your config files:

 ```yaml
 rollbar:
   access-token: "1234"
   environment: "production"
 ```

+### Reporting in HTTP middleware

+full.rollbar has request middleware that can be used in [full.http](https://github.com/fullcontact/full.http)'s request handling pipelines.
+Use it like this:

 Exception collection is done via a middleware method `rollbar.middleware/report-exception>`.
 You'll need to included it before any other exception handlers.